Magnetic Resonance Imaging Fellowship

 Informative multidisciplinary clinical conferences in combination with medicine, surgery, pathology, and the various clinical subspecialties are available.

-Intellectual vibrancy and technological innovation are core values of the Department, which are developed through clinical, translational, and basic research by the clinical and research faculty of the Department.
+Intellectual vibrancy and technological innovation are core values of the Department.
 Fellows are encouraged to participate in ongoing research projects or initiate new projects on thoracic, abdominal, pelvic, or vascular imaging under the supervision of the body MRI faculty.

 Possible topics may include, but not limited to: (A) technological innovations in perfusion, diffusion, spectroscopy, pulmonary perfusion, angiography, fast cardiovascular imaging, and image registration/segmentation, (B) quantitative imaging of liver fat and iron, diffusion, blood flow (arterial spin labeling and phase contrast imaging), (C) prostate cancer (risk stratification, active surveillance, MRI-US image fusion, MR-guided HIFU ablation), (D) clinical protocol optimization including exam speed and efficiency, artifact reduction/management, and evaluation of existing or emerging pulse sequences, (E) clinical research including case reports, educational exhibits, radiologic-pathologic, or radiologic-clinical correlations.